ionpdev/robofriends/README.md

-Robofriends React app, my first app on react
+Robofriends React App, My first app with React and Redux

 To check this app out: